isiddique2024/Malicious-Memory-Scanner/README.md

     scanner.exe <PID>

 ## Planned Features

-- **Detailed Reporting**: Currently the reporting only returns the malicious base address and region size, soon I will expand on that to include more detailed reporting
+- **Asynchronous Multi-process Scanning**: Currently the scanner synchronously scans 1 process, soon it will be multi-process and asynchronous.
-- **Packed PE Detection**: If implants utilize packers such as VMProtect and Themida it will be included in the detailed reporting.
+- **IAT Lookup**: If the executable region has an IAT/EAT (Import Address Table/Export Address Table) it will be present on the scan report.
 - **Quick Scan**: Currently the scanner iterates through all memory regions for malicious implants, this can be quite time consuming especially on larger applications.
 I plan to implement a quick scan option to speed up the scanning process.